jedisct1/libsodium-doc/installation/README.md

 ./dist-build/android-aar.sh
 ```

-This will compile libsodium (full builds and minimal builds) for every Android architectures.
+This will compile libsodium (full builds and minimal builds) for all Android architectures.
 The resulting libraries are in `libsodium-android-<architecture>` folders.

 In addition, this creates AAR files, that can be directly included in projects using `gradle` or `cmake`.
 After compilation, the script outputs the instructions to do so.

 ## Cross-compiling to Apple devices

-The `apple-xcframework.sh` scripts crates an `xcframework` package containing `libsodium` for iOS, macOS, Catalyst, watchOS, tvOS, visionOS and their respective emulators:
+The `apple-xcframework.sh` script creates an `xcframework` package containing `libsodium` for iOS, macOS, Catalyst, watchOS, tvOS, visionOS and their respective emulators:

 ```sh
 ./dist-build/apple-xcframework.sh